-In the world of COPPA, child directed services come in two flavors.
+In the world of COPPA (the US Federal Children’s Online Privacy & Protection Act), child directed services come in two flavors.
 Primary child directed and mixed audience.
 Primary child directed means children from preschool age up to the age of and including 12 years old.
-Mixed audience may have the majority of users 13 and older but attracts some younger users.
-This means the service can take a different approach to children.
-Understanding mixed audience isn’t as simple as it sounds, so get it right for success and avoid a violation and an investigation by the FTC or a SAG.
+Mixed audience is exactly that, a mix of user ages with a significant number of them aged 13 and older.
+If that number is to low, then the service is primary child directed.
+A mixed audience service can take a different approach to children.
+Understanding audience isn’t as simple as it sounds but if you get it right not only do you protect children’s privacy and safety but you also protect your brand.

 Child Directed Primary Audience Overview

 Where children are the primary audience, it is necessary to assume that all users are children.
 In these circumstances an age gate is not appropriate or compliant.
 If the service requires consent for the child to use it or has a registration and account creation then collect a parent email address from the child to notify the parent and seek consent.

 If there is content for a parent on a primary child directed service include a clearly directed parent section where you can address the grown-ups.
 If the online service is for parents and there are COPPA triggers such as interest-based ads or remarketing, then don’t make this your entry point for children.

 Ecommerce sites and services are considered general audience.
 This will change if you embed a shop in a child directed site and allow children to browse, create wish lists, create a shopping cart and ability to share their wish list with family, all of which is perfectly possible but must be done compliantly.
 A parent could authorize a child to make purchases, but this requires a simplified and streamlined permission process, such as the PRIVO iD Platform.
 This will also help avoid drop off and support conversion.